kovacikostanca/Data-Science-Portfolio/Sales Insights Dashboard/README.md

 It allows users to explore performance across regions, categories, and time periods — revealing trends that drive strategic decision-making.

 ### Key Questions Addressed
-- Which regions and product categories generate the most revenue?
+- Which supplier and product categories contribute the most on total revenue?
-- How do profits and discounts impact sales?
+- How do total sales change over time and seasons, which year contibute the most?
 - What are the top-performing products and suppliers?
 - How does sales performance evolve over time?